SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Hierarchical Conditional Logic with Virtual Tables/README.md

-# Leverage in-code virtual tables for complex row-level calculations
+# Hierarchical Conditional Logic with Virtual Tables

+Apply conditional logic at a controlled hierarchical granularity using virtual tables and iterators.

 Let's imagine you need to present in a matrix the following customers hierarchy:
 - Parent ID